Copyright 1994 - 2019 Bill's Bible Basics

 Second, if you are a person who has not yet come to Christ, I pray that this message, or one similar to it, will cause you to finally open your heart to the Lord.
 I hope that you will take this chance -- perhaps your last chance -- to make the right decision to accept God's love, mercy and forgiveness, through the Sacrifice of Jesus Christ.
 He is reaching out to you right now, even at this very moment.
 Are you willing to humble yourself, admit your sinful condition, and accept the free Gift of Salvation which He freely offers you?
 I hope so, because you may not get another chance.

 With these thoughts I will bring this article to a close.
 I trust that you have found it informative and enlightening, and I pray that it has been a blessing in your life.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

 For additional information, you may want to refer to the list of reading resources below which were also mentioned in this article, or which are related to this article, and which are likewise located on this very same Bill's Bible Basics website: